How to lay artificial grass on decking

 Good underlay is a must to allow the grass to drain and to stop the decking showing through

-If the boards of the decking have large grooves we will use an underlay for the artificial grass.
+If the boards of the decking have large grooves we will use an Artificial Grass Underlay.
 This will prevent the boards of the decking showing through the grass in the future.
+We have two options for an underlay.

 3. Lay artificial grass on the decking